weiserlab/ambuj/cs4222_assignment2.md

 * Do not sample the IMU sensor at a sampling rate higher than 50 Hertz as it may result in unstable behaviour

-### Evalution
+### Evaluation

-We will announce details regarding submission and evaluation.
+**Submission instructions:** Please submit a single zip file (“CS4222-Assignment2 - YourStudentNumber.zip” or “CS5422-Assignment2 - YourStudentNumber.zip”) to folder “Assignment2 Submission” on Canvas by the due date.
+If you submit multiple times, only the latest submission will be evaluated.

+Your submission should include the following:

+1. A text file (readme.txt) that contains the following:
+* Value of CLOCK_SECOND
+* Number of clock ticks per second in 1s (real time) using etimer.
+* Value of RTIMER_SECOND
+* Number of clock ticks per second in 1s (real time) using rtimer.
+* Any instruction on how to run your program (buzz.c) if needed.

+2. A program called buzz.c that implements the state transition diagram described above.
+Grading will take into account the robustness and ease of using the sensor controlled buzzer.

-Grading/demonstrate should be completed by 3rd March 2023.
+Grading/demonstrate should be completed by 10th March 2023.

-Late penalty is 10% per day after 3rd March 2023.
+Late penalty is 10% per day after 10th March 2023.